Khopa/DwarvesManagerNES/README.md

 DWARVES MANAGER, NES version
 ============================

-This is a port of the (popular?)
-Android game Dwarves Manager for the Nintendo Entertainment System.
+This is a demake of my Android game "Dwarves Manager" for the Nintendo Entertainment System, and was an entry for the Ludum Dare Game Jam 29.

 <a href="url"><img src="https://raw.github.com/Khopa/DwarvesManagerNES/master/dwn1.png" align="center" height="200"></a>